legion-core/Zero-OS/README.md

 ### 10. Is local package layering supported ?

-A. Zero OS doesn’t recommend package layering, and `rpm-ostree install` is considered deprecated (only use as a last resort).
-Users are recommended to make a custom Zero OS image using BlueBuild if they want to add packages to Zero OS.
+A. Zero-OS doesn’t recommend package layering, and `rpm-ostree install` is considered deprecated (only use as a last resort).
+Users are recommended to make a custom Zero-OS image using BlueBuild if they want to add packages to Zero-OS.

-For normal packages, users can install using: linuxbrew/homebrew, flatpak, toolbox, distrobox, podman containers — all of these are already shipped in Zero OS by default.
+For normal packages, users can install using: linuxbrew/homebrew, flatpak, toolbox, distrobox, podman containers — all of these are already shipped in Zero-OS by default.